 Other cities to visit:

-If you visit only one more venue… make it Saint Petersburg!
+If you visit only one more city… make it Saint Petersburg!

 It is incredibly beautiful and it is one of my favorite cities in the world!
-You will be just in time for the “white nights”!
+You may be lucky enough to be just in time for the “white nights”!
 I have a detailed post on Top things to do in St. Pete, Russia here.

 This has been the longest post on my blog so far, but I guess it is just natural that I want to share so much information with you about the city where I have lived for so long, where my family lives and that I love so much.